-DOLLS IN THE TURKANA COMMUNITY (NORTHERN KENYA)
+(NORTHERN KENYA)

-In Northern Kenya, the Turkana people create dolls from clay and wood, dressing them in colorful outfits.
-These dolls are much more than mere toys for girls; they hold significant cultural and historical meanings.
-Traditionally, women would carry clay dolls as symbols to encourage fertility, while wooden dolls provided entertainment.
-According to researcher Nigel Pavitt, the Turkana still make special dolls called "ikideet" that represent fertility.
+to encourage fertility, while wooden dolls researcher Nigel Pavitt, the Turkana still make for the deceased. special dolls called "ikideet" that represent fertility.
 A girl often receives one of these dolls from her mother, and she hangs it from her home's ceiling every night.
 Each evening, she sings lullabies to it, hoping to be blessed with children in her future.
 This practice not only highlights the cultural importance of dolls but also the deep connection between women and their roles in family life.